ComboCurve: Risking

 • ComboCurve: Operations

-See the Scenario Tooltip Overview Article for all assumptions and modeling concepts In v42, we have introduced a new economic assumption: Operations.
-In this assumption we have added Curtailment (new functionality) and moved Shut-In from Risking to ...
+Operations Overview In v42, we have introduced a new economic assumption: Operations.
+In this assumption we have added Curtailment (new functionality) and moved Shut-In from Risking to the new Operations assumption.
+Curtailment (Top Section) ...

 • ComboCurve: Well Operations